osmandapp/web/main/docs/user/widgets/configure-screen.md

 </Tabs>

-- For **Android** devices, you can change profiles at the top of the Configure Screen home screen using the profile icons that are available.
+- For **Android** devices, you can change profiles at the top of the Configure Screen home screen using the available profile icons.
 - If you are using an **iOS** device, tap the profile icon in the top corner of the Configure Screen home screen and select the required profile from the list to activate it.

 **Take note**.
 The *Switch profile option* does not display all existing profiles, but only those that have been *switched on* in the Settings menu.